Act 53 of 2020 Best Practices Guide

 • Misdemeanor Violations of the Practical Nurse Law

-• Procuring a Drug in Violation of the Pharmacy Act
+• Procuring a Drug by Fraud in Violation of the Pharmacy Act

 • Criminal attempt, criminal conspiracy or criminal solicitation to commit any of the offenses listed above.

-• Any offense equivalent to any of the offenses listed above under the laws of this Commonwealth in effect at the time of the commission of that offense or under the laws of another jurisdiction.
+• An equivalent crime under the laws of this Commonwealth in effect at the time of the commission of that offense.

 STATE BOARD OF EXAMINERS OF NURSING HOME ADMINISTRATORS